26 September 2025

 Next he went to Hillel, who told him, “What’s hateful to you, don’t do to your neighbor.
 That’s the whole Law.
 The rest is commentary.
 Go learn it.”
 Gemara on Shabbat 2.5

-I don’t know whether Jesus knew this story at all, or whether the Hillel story was plagiarized a bit from Jesus.
-Doesn’t matter.
-Hillel’s version is still a passive-form Golden Rule, and Jesus’s is active-form: Do.
+I don’t know whether Jesus knew Hillel’s story at all, or whether the Hillel story was actually plagiarized from Jesus.
+(Hillel and Jesus’s lifespans actually overlap, and Jesus may very well have met him in temple when he was a kid.)
+But it doesn’t matter.
+Hillel’s version is likewise a passive form of the Golden Rule.
+Jesus’s is active.

 And Jesus actually isn’t the only guy to teach an active-form Golden Rule.
-There were others!
+There are others!
 They’re rare though.

-• The Chinese philosopher Mozi (ca. 470–391BC), who put it, “One would do for others as one would do for oneself.”
+• The Chinese philosopher Mozi (ca. 470–391BC) put it, “One would do for others as one would do for oneself.”

-• Muhammad ibn Abdullah, founder of Islam (570–632) who, according to Shiite tradition, put it, “As you would have people do to you, do to them.”
+• Muhammad ibn Abdullah, (570–632) prophet and founder of Islam, according to Shiite tradition, put it, “As you would have people do to you, do to them.”

 Active good, not passive.